Mecklenburg County, North Carolina: Law and government

 Mecklenburg County is a member of the regional Centralina Council of Governments.

 The county is governed by the Mecklenburg Board of County Commissioners (BOCC).
 The BOCC is a nine-member board made up of representatives elected from six single-member districts, and three at-large representatives elected by the entire county.
 This electoral structure favors at-large candidates who appeal to the majority population of the county.
 Each District has a population of approximately 165,000 individuals.
 All seats are partisan and are for 2-year terms (elections occur in even years).
-The current chairman of the Mecklenburg BOCC is George Dunlap (D, District 3).
-The Current Vice-chair is Elaine Powell (D, District 1).
+The current chair of the Mecklenburg BOCC is Mark Jerrell (D, District 4).
+The current vice chair is Leigh Altman (D, At-Large).

 Members of the Mecklenburg County Commission are required by North Carolina State law to choose a chair and vice-chair once a year (at the first meeting of December).
 Historically, the individual elected was the 'top-vote-getter', typically one of three at-large members.
 In 2014 this unofficial rule was changed by the Board to allow any member to serve as Chair or vice-chair as long as they received support from 4 members plus their own vote.

 The nine members of the Board of County Commissioners are: